National Visiting Fellows Program

 The School of American Ballet (SAB) invites U.S.-based classical ballet instructors with a proven commitment to teaching students from diverse backgrounds to apply for the National Visiting Fellows Program.

-Visiting Fellows will be invited to attend two all-expenses paid sessions during SAB’s Winter Term, where they will observe a range of SAB classes, attend demonstrations and meet with faculty to discuss relevant topics in dance education.
+Visiting Fellows will be invited to attend two all-expenses-paid sessions during SAB’s Winter Term, where they will observe a range of SAB classes, meet with faculty to discuss SAB’s curriculum and strategies for progression, teach SAB students and receive faculty feedback, and discuss relevant topics in dance education with administrative staff and faculty.
 In addition, the home school of each Visiting Fellow will receive a monetary award of $5,000, to be applied to current or future diversity-related initiatives.

 The School of American Ballet welcomes applications from classical ballet teachers of all backgrounds to apply for the Visiting Fellows Program.
 Applicants will be selected based on various qualifications, including, but not limited to, teaching quality, demographics of the community served, and commitment to serving students of color and/or underrepresented communities.
 The School of American Ballet encourages submissions from diverse applicants.

 - Receive two, all-expense paid trips to New York City for the fall and spring sessions.